4 Common Ants Found In South Carolina Homes

 Odorous house ants adore sweets, so you'll often find them invading your cabinets and counters looking for sugar and crumbs.

 Pavement ants are another diminutive species of ant.
-The pavement ant is believed to have sailed with 18th and 19th century merchant vessels to the U.S., so the species has been vexing people along the Atlantic coast for centuries.
+The pavement ant is believed to have sailed with 18th and 19th century merchant vessels to the United States, so this species has been vexing people along the Atlantic coast for centuries.

 Pavement ants prefer to nest in soil under sidewalks and building slabs or stones and pavers.
 However, they will also nest inside cracks in concrete-block walls and foundations.

-Carpenter ants don't eat wood like termites do.
-Instead, carpenter ants chew tunnels in wood to create nesting sites.
-So these ants should be identified and eliminated before they damage your home.
+Unlike termites, carpenter ants don't actually eat wood.
+Instead, carpenter ants chew tunnels in wood to create nesting sites, which can lead to extensive damages over time as well as costly repairs.
+To avoid this, these ants should be identified and eliminated before they have the chance to damage your home.

 Two common species of carpenter ants invade homes in the Southeast.
 The black carpenter ant is black and has yellow hairs on its abdomen, while the Florida carpenter ant has a reddish head and thorax with a black abdomen.
 Both species of carpenter ants measure between 3/8-inch and 5/8-inch long.

 Carpenter ants will colonize the yard or the home, but they prefer sites near water and moist wood.
 Areas where carpenter ants nest include rotting and damp wood near:

 Outdoor-foraging carpenter ants, like many ant species, feed mostly on honeydew secreted by aphids and other insects.
 You may notice carpenter ants looking for fresh honeydew on trees and plants.
 Inside homes, carpenter ants feed on the same greasy, sweet foods that other ants enjoy.